inmanta/inmanta-core/docs/resource_sets/resource_sets.rst

 of the resource set and a list of resources that belong to the resource set.
 The default exporter discovers these ResourceSet instances to determine which resources are part of which resource set.

-The example shown below defines an entity/resource Router and assign tree of those to one resource set ``subset_a``, two to ``subset_b`` and one Router doesn't belong any resource set.
+The example shown below defines an entity/resource Router and assigns three of those to one resource set ``subset_a``, two to ``subset_b`` and one Router doesn't belong any resource set.

 .. literalinclude:: resource_sets_sources/basic_example_full.cf
     :language: inmanta